CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/index.md

 	Feel free to contribute to this documentation (via pull requests on [github](https://github.com/CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer)),
+	or just by pressing the edit button (:material-pencil:), on the top right of each page.
-	as it will definitely be missing insights, details or whole pieces of information.
+	There will definitely be missing insights, details or whole pieces of information in this documentation.

 Project started by [@czangela](https://github.com/czangela).